 Take a stroll down Progreso’s mile-long malecon lining the shorefront to work up an appetite.
 When it’s time for lunch, find one of the many seaside restaurants to devour some fresh local seafood.
 Or pull up a plastic chair at one of the abundant palapa restaurants on the beach to kick back a few cervezas while you bury your toes in the sand.

-Tip to beat the crowds: Progreso is a port for Carnival Cruise ships but they only come 1-3 days each week.
+Tip to beat the crowds: Progreso is a port for Carnival Cruise ships but cruises tend to only come 1-3 days each week.
 Plan your visit to Progreso when a Carnival cruise is not in port to avoid a large influx of visitors, higher prices at some restaurants, and an abundance of people searching for shore excursions in Progreso.
 So check the Progreso cruise ship schedule to see which days a ship may be in port during the time you’re visiting.
 Avoid those days if possible.

 Also, Progreso gets packed with Merida residents over the weekends, particularly so during summer.
 Consider a weekday visit if you want a more tranquil beach experience.
 Yet we find that the local weekend crowds gives Progreso a fun & festive atmosphere.
 Fiesta!

 How to Get from Merida to Progreso Mexico:

 Self-Drive from Merida to Progreso Mexico: If you have a car, it’s an easy straight shot up highway 261.
 Once you’re out of the city, it’s about a 20-minute drive to the beach.
 But plan for at least 45 minutes if you’re departing from Merida centro.

 Bus from Merida to Progreso Mexico: